fluxninja/aperture/docs/content/use-cases/percentage-rollouts/percentage-rollouts.md

 ---
-title: Load Ramping
+title: Percentage Rollouts
 keywords:
   - tutorial
   - feature-flags
 sidebar_position: 3
-sidebar_label: Load Ramping
+sidebar_label: Percentage Rollouts
 ---

 ## Overview

-Load ramping is a systematic procedure of gradually introducing a new feature to a segment of users.
+Percentage rollout is a systematic procedure of gradually introducing a new feature to a segment of users.
 This practice mitigates potential risks associated with a full-scale release, allowing the team to gather user feedback and implement requisite modifications before launching the feature universally.

 With Aperture, teams are empowered to control the launch of new features, gradually ramp up the load, and adjust in real-time based on service health